Manjuyod Sandbar Philippines Introduction

 Just few places in the world are so unbelievably beautiful and (yet!) not extremely touristic and Manjuyod White Sandbar is undoubtedly one of them!
 The place is called by many people «the Maldives of the Philippines» and since I have yet to visit the Maldives I can do nothing but believe them!
 Reaching this little paradise is neither the easiest nor the trickiest thing ever but it has to be well planned in advance.
-The reason is not only because it is more likely for you to have to rent a boat for going there (and this may be impossible to be organized in advance) but also the arrival time can change the experience completely!
-But let’s start from scratch with the 2018 Manjuyod Sandbar Guide:
+The reason is not only because it is more likely for you to have to rent a boat for going there (and this may be impossible to be organized in advance) but also the arrival time can change the entire experience completely!
+But let’s start from scratch with the Manjuyod Sandbar Guide !

-The entire tour offered by the providers includes whale/ dolphin watching along with the sandbar experience and they sometimes offer food on board (as there is nothing here!).
-However, you can opt the sandbar experience only (as we did).
-Prices start from £10 per person (and sometimes even less!) but we managed to rent a private boat for less than £17 in total!
-We were there at the end of the season so it might have affected the prices.
-Contact us for our guide phone number, however locals in Bais city will approach you anyway to offer you tours – they know why you are here, this the main attraction here!
+The entire tour offered by the providers typically includes whale/ dolphin watching along with the sandbar experience and they sometimes offer food on board (as there is nothing else here!).
+However, you can opt for the sandbar experience only (as we did).
+Prices for the group tours start from £10 per person (and sometimes even less!) but we managed to rent a private boat for less than £17 in total for 2 people!
+We were there at the end of the season so it might have had affected the prices.
+Contact us if you want to use our guide, however, locals in Bais city will approach you anyway to offer you tours – they know why you are here, this the main attraction in the area!
 Keep in mind that the prices offered by the hotels are usually higher as they usually earn commissions.

 I have to admit it, I am convinced!
 Can I stay here for ever?

-Theoretically, yes you can as these cute houses are part of a hotel.
-However, there is no electricity during the night and you have to take care of your own food well in advance!
-Other than that, they are quite pricey for the local economy (around £75 for day or night use and £130 for 24h use, 2020 update) so you may reduce the “for ever» to “few days in paradise”?
+Theoretically, yes you can as these cute houses are part of a (very basic) hotel.
+However, there is no electricity during the night and you have to take care of your own food and water well in advance!
+Other than that, they are quite pricey for the local economy (around £75 for day or night use and £130 for 24h use, 2020 update) so you may reduce the “for ever” stage to “few days in paradise”?
 If you wish so, please make sure you pre-book your stay in advance!